Ben-Ortiz/SpaceFight-Pygame/README.md

 # SpaceFight_Pygame
-A 2 player game where spacehips shoot each other written in Python, using the Pygame library.
+A personal project where I made a 2 player game where spacehips shoot each other written in Python, using the Pygame library.

+# What I Learned
+* Python:
+* Pygame: